 Others, like roof rails and mounting systems, depend on where you plan to install your panels.

-Please have a look at you may need.
+Please have a look at my detailed list of components you may need.

 The Other Items